 In connection with our audit on the accounts, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the accounts or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-If we identify such material inconsistencies or apparent misstatements, we are required to determine whether there is a material misstatement in the other information.
+If we identify such material inconsistencies or apparent misstatements, we are required to determine whether there is a material misstatement in the accounts or a material misstatement in the other information.
 If, based on the work performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.